LPgenerator/django-db-mailer/README.rst

     # Send message with created template
     send_db_mail(
-        # slug was defined on db template
+        # slug which defined on db template
         slug='welcome',

         # recipient can be list, or str separated with comma or simple string